 In order to classify a powered device, manufacturers have two ways to classify the unit.
 The first method is based on hardware after a resistance is announced when the classification voltage is offered by the PSE.
 The second classification, the software method, utilizes the Link Layer Discovery Protocol and requires access to Layer 2.
 This method is available only for endspans.
 The powered device has to support both methods, which requires all powered devices to maintain the 13-W mode after boot so that devices can perform LLDP negotiation.

 Mutual ID occurs when the PSE performs the LLDP negotiation and receives confirmation that the powered device is a Type 2 unit.
 In the same method, the powered device also realizes the PSE is a Type 2.
-The PSE can provide a two-finger waveform defined in the standard.
+The PSE can provide a two-finger waveform defined in the power over Ethernet standard.
 The powered device offers Class 4 to each class cycle.
 Since the PSE has noted two consecutive Class 4 classifications, the PSE understands it is operating with a Type 2 powered device.
 In the same token, the powered device understands it is operating with a Type 2 PSE because it noted detection and then the classification.